cybervoid/GoRepository/DistributedComputing/readme.md

-# A workspace for understanding Go with distributed computing.
+# A workspace for learning the basics necessary for distributed computing in Go

 ## Tools and Content